MichaIng/DietPi-Docs/docs/usage.md

 To achieve this automated installation, the following steps need to be conducted in the given order:

 1. Flash the boot media (e.g. SD card)
-1. Edit the file `dietpi.txt` on the boot media
+1. Edit the file `/boot/dietpi.txt` on the boot media
 1. Attach the boot media to your system
 1. Start up the system the first time
 1. Wait for completion of the automated setup